dbarneche/2014-07-14-Dalhousie/lessons/70-version-control/further.md

 layout: lesson
 root: ../..
 title: Further reading
-tutor: Rich FitzJohn
+tutor: Gavin
 ---

 There is no way that we can cover everything that you need to get started with git.
 I recommend that you work through the first two chapters of the [git book](http://git-scm.org/book) (free and online!).
 It won't take long and you can skim through sections.
 This is 95% of what you need to know to use git by yourself.
 If you read the third chapter you know 99% of what you need to use git in a collaborative team.

 There are some good online tutorials online; these two might be of particular interest [this one](http://kbroman.github.io/github_tutorial/) focusses on using git with github and [this one](http://karthik.github.io/git_intro/) gives a nice bit of extra motivation.

-[Here](http://nicercode.github.io/git/) is a beginner-focussed tutorial we use in another course that focusses on using git from within R.
+[Here](http://nicercode.github.io/git/) is a beginner-focussed tutorial used in another course that focusses on using git from within R.

 [GitHub](http:/github.com) is amazing and makes it easy to do a lot with git.
 In particular it makes it easy to
 * see [diffs](https://github.com/dfalster/Revolve/compare/master%40%7B10day%7D...master), comparing different versions of your project easily, and without having to remember the command syntax.